jmagman/flutter-wiki/Issue-hygiene.md

 If an issue is lacking this information, request it from the commenter and close the issue if information is not forthcoming.

+## Comments

+### Consider posting issues in English

+If you are able to read and write English clearly, consider posting your issue in English, even if it is about a language specific issue (like the way text renders in some non-English language).

+It is fine to post issues in languages other than English, but consider that many readers will rely on automatic translation services to read your issue.
+Please avoid using screenshots in languages other than English, as services like Google Translate will not translate the text in images, and the pool of people able to assist you will be reduced.

-## Do not add "me too" or "same" comments to bugs
+### Do not add "me too" or "same" comments to bugs

 The Flutter team prioritizes issues in part based on the number of +1 (thumbs up) reactions on the top level comment of the bug.
 Adding comments like "me